Florida puts rainbow crosswalks in the crosshairs, as cities face deadlines to remove them

 “These vibrant installations are more than paint on pavement.
 They reflect the values we hold dear in Miami-Dade: respect, appreciation of fellow neighbors, and the fundamental right to live and love openly,” she said in a statement.

-The warnings to communities across Florida come after this week's removal of a rainbow-colored crossing marking the 2016 massacre outside the Pulse Nightclub in Orlando, where 49 people were gunned down.
+Communities across Florida are deciding whether to comply or defy the orders after this week's removal of a rainbow-colored crossing marking the 2016 massacre outside the Pulse Nightclub in Orlando, where 49 people were gunned down.
 It was painted over in the middle of the night by work crews.

 The issue has been simmering since a July 1 directive from U.S. Transportation Secretary Sean Duffy, who gave U.S. governors 60 days to identify what he called safety improvements.